manojlds/gocd-powershell-runner/README.md

 A Powershell Task runner for gocd (http://www.go.cd)

 The plugin makes it easy to configure tasks that require Powershell.
+To pass parameters to your script use the following format instead of a white space as, this version does not handle it.

+-argVar1:argValue1
+-argVar2:argValue2

 ![Administration Screenshot](/documentation/screenshot.png)